matt123miller/my-hobby-shelf/README.md

 - `cd` into either directory
 - `npm install`

+## TODO

+- Add more colours to complete the Citadel range
+- Add other brands of paints
+- When suggesting a complimentary colour also suggest the paint in the list closest to that colour
+- Picking a colour from a colour picker and/or from an uploaded image.
+- Some filtering and sorting options
+- Light/dark mode support
+- Refactor this increasingly messy code

 ## Deployment

 This project is deployed on github pages [and can be viewed here](https://matt123miller.github.io/paint-mixer-app/).